How to Plant a B&B Tree or Shrub

 Caring for Your New B&B Tree or Shrub

 To understand what is happening in the root system of the plant, we suggest Moisture Meters.
 These are an inexpensive tool for gauging how much moisture is in the soil.
-Read this blog post for details on Moisture Meters.
+We have a link to further details regarding Moisture Meters below.

 Watch your plant for sights of stress such as yellowing leaves, wilted appearance and leaf drop.
 Take a close look at your plant at least once a week to check for disease or insect issues that may not be apparent from a distance.
 If any signs of distress are visible, reach out to us by bringing a sample or images of the issue to The Good Earth or emailing us images and details.